Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-03-25-analysis_FEP_01.md

 ### Dreams: Simulation or Symbol?

-Psychoanalysis famously regards dreams as the “royal road to the unconscious,” revealing disguised wishes, unresolved conflicts, and repressed content.
-For Freud, dreams are not only expressive but also defensive: they transform unacceptable desires into symbolic narratives through *dream work*—mechanisms like condensation, displacement, and secondary revision.

-From the perspective of active inference, dreaming may serve a complementary—though not identical—function.
-During REM sleep, the brain relaxes sensory constraints and engages in generative modeling, simulating possible future scenarios and integrating emotionally salient experiences.
-This “offline inference” may allow the brain to explore hypothetical states in order to refine its predictive models and minimize future surprise (cf. Hobson, Friston & Frith, 2014).

-This account heuristically parallels Freud’s idea of dreams as a site of psychological work.
-From both perspectives, dreaming serves to metabolize affect, rehearse responses, and process emotionally loaded material.
-Yet the logic differs.
-While Freud emphasizes symbolic transformation and the censorship of unconscious wishes, active inference treats dreams as structurally constrained simulations aimed at optimizing generative models.

-Thus, the alignment is partial and metaphorical: both models describe the mind’s adaptation to internal conflict and emotional overload, but they diverge in how they explain this adaptation.
-One prioritizes symbolic interpretation, the other formal simulation.
+Psychoanalysis famously regards dreams as the "royal road to the unconscious," revealing disguised wishes, unresolved conflicts, and repressed material.
+For Freud, dreams serve not only an expressive function but also a defensive one: they transform unacceptable desires into symbolic narratives through *dream work*—mechanisms such as condensation, displacement, and secondary revision.
+From an active inference perspective, dreaming may serve a complementary, though distinct, function.
+During REM sleep, the brain appears to relax sensory constraints and engage in generative modeling, simulating possible scenarios and integrating emotionally significant experiences.
+This "offline inference" may allow the brain to explore hypothetical states to refine its predictive models and minimize future surprise.
+Research suggests that REM sleep facilitates pattern extraction from past experiences and enables the consolidation of implicit, emotionally salient memories.
+This account has some similariy to Freud's idea of dreams as a site of psychological work.
+Both perspectives put dreaming as a process that metabolizes affect, rehearses responses, and processes emotionally loaded material.
+Yet the underlying logic is substantially different, Freud emphasizes symbolic transformation and the censorship imposed by psychic defenses, while active inference treats dreams as structurally constrained simulations aimed at optimizing generative models.
+Both models describe adaptation to internal conflict and emotional intensity, but they explain this adaptation through fundamentally different mechanisms—one prioritizing symbolic interpretation, the other formal simulation.

 ### Desire and Conflict: Motivational Dynamics